 An early suggestion was that Acb DA mediated the pleasurable aspects of reward [139-141].
 There is now strong evidence against this simple idea.
 Certainly, DA is released in response to appetitive reinforcers (e.g. [142-152]), intra-Acb DA agonists are reinforcing [153], animals may adjust their drug-taking to maintain high Acb DA levels [154], and some aspects of naturally- and drug-reinforced responding depend on Acb DA (e.g. [155-162]).
 However, Acb DA does not mediate 'pleasure' [20; 147; 163; 164], though its release may correlate with activity in other systems that do, and reinforcement operates in its absence [155; 165].
 Measured by microdialysis techniques, DA is also released in response to aversive stimuli, CSs that predict them, and other salient stimuli (see e.g. [149; 166; 167]), which would be consistent with a more general motivational role.
 CSs that have been paired with reward also elicit approach [168]; this effect also depends on the Acb [169-171] and its DA innervation.
-DA may also be involved in learning this approach response, again perhaps under the control of the central nucleus of the amygdala (CeA) [130; 159; 172-174] (see Error!
-Reference source not found.).
+DA may also be involved in learning this approach response, again perhaps under the control of the central nucleus of the amygdala (CeA) [130; 159; 172-174] (see Figure 2).
 Acb DA also contributes directly to subjects' motivation to work hard [156-158].

 Hedonic assessment of rewards themselves, or 'liking', does not depend on dopaminergic processes [147; 160; 175; 176].
 Instead, it involves opioid mechanisms in the nucleus accumbens shell (AcbSh) and other systems in the pallidum and brainstem [177; 178].
-Intra-Acb μ opioid agonists also affect food preference, increasing the intake of highly palatable foodstuffs like fat, sweet foods, salt, and ethanol [179-183], while chronic ingestion of chocolate induces adaptations in endogenous Acb opioid systems [184].
+Intra-Acb μ opioid agonists also affect food preference, increasing the intake of highly palatable foodstuffs including fat, sweet foods, salt, and ethanol [179-183], while chronic ingestion of chocolate induces adaptations in endogenous Acb opioid systems [184].
+However, the notion that 'pleasure' can be mediated by receptors in a sub-cortical nucleus is perhaps too simple.
+Activity in this circuitry is probably subject to further processing in cortical (particularly prefrontal cortical) circuits, before attribution and accompanying subjective commentary [49].